-Because you are in an employer group plan, when you are in the Coverage Gap Stage, you pay the same share of the cost for prescription drugs as you did in the Initial Coverage Stage.
+Because you are in an employer group plan, when you are in the Coverage Gap Stage, you pay the same share of the cost for prescription drugs in tiers 1-3 as you did in the Initial Coverage Stage.
+You pay 25% of the price for brand name drugs (plus a portion of the dispensing fee) and 25% of the price for generic drugs in tiers 4 and 5.
 We still record your cost and the drug cost total and track the amount toward the total amount to reach the catastrophic coverage stage.
 Only the amount you pay counts and moves you through the coverage gap.

 Medicare has rules about what counts and what does not count toward your out-of-pocket costs (Section 1.3).
+When you reach an out-of-pocket limit of \$8,000, you leave the Coverage Gap Stage and move to the Catastrophic Coverage Stage.